paulcwarren/openvpn-bosh-release/docs/ops/deployment/standalone-server.md

     -o init-aws.yml -v access_key_id="$AWS_ACCESS_KEY_ID" -v secret_access_key="$AWS_SECRET_ACCESS_KEY"

+### Google Cloud Platform (`google`)

+GCP requires the additional settings that you should add to `openvpn-creds.yml` using the following template...

+    # the project to use
+    project_id: openvpn-test

+    # the zone to deploy to
+    zone: us-east1-b

+    # the network and subnetwork to deploy to
+    network: default
+    subnetwork: default

+    # zero or more tags to apply to the VM
+    tags: [openvpn]

+Ensure you have a service account file.
+When running the `create-env` command, you'll need to append the following arguments to the command...

+    -o init-google.yml --var-file gcp_credentials_json=~/.config/gcloud/application_default_credentials.json

 ## Deploy

 Once everything has been configured, run the full `create-env` command.
 Be sure to add IaaS and feature-specific arguments to the command, as necessary.